Ron Klink

-Ronald Klink (born September 23, 1951) is an American television broadcaster and politician and who served four terms as a United States Representative from Pennsylvania from 1993 to 2001, as member of the Democratic Party.
+Ronald Paul Klink (born September 23, 1951) is an American television broadcaster and politician and who served four terms as a United States Representative from Pennsylvania from 1993 to 2001, as member of the Democratic Party.

 Early life and career

 Klink was born in Canton, Ohio, and graduated from Meyersdale High School in Pennsylvania in 1969.
+He married Linda Loree Hogan in Greensburg, Pennsylvania, on August 27, 1977.

 Broadcasting career

 Klink originally worked behind the scenes at WTAJ-TV in Altoona, Pennsylvania from 1976 to 1977 and then became weatherman plus fill-in sports anchor until his departure for Pittsburgh in July 1978.
 He later became a recognizable figure in the Pittsburgh area as a television news weatherman and reporter on KDKA-TV from 1978 to 1991.

 Congress

 In 1992, Klink sought the Democratic nomination for the 4th District and defeated five-term incumbent Joe Kolter in the primary.
 He was easily elected in November and served four terms in the House, never winning less than 64 percent of the vote.
 Klink was popular within his district as a moderate Democrat with strong labor ties.